Where is the Wanaka Trail Ride?

 What time will rider registration/sign in start?

-Rider registration will commence at 7:30am onwards.
+Rider registration on the day will commence from 7:30am onwards.

-There is no cutoff time for rider registration – you can register at any time during the day
+There is no cut off time for rider registration – you can register at any time during the day.

 What time are the safety briefings?

 For pre-registered riders collecting their registration packs on Saturday, 21st April from Wanaka School Hall, they will be required to listen to the safety briefing at that time.
 A link will also be made available on our website.

 On Sunday, 22nd April there will be a rolling audio safety briefing.
 All riders are required to attend an audio briefing at registration.
 This safety briefing will continue to be available to all riders throughout the day.

 Yes, ATV’s will be permitted on the Family / Intermediate tracks.

 ATV’s are NOT permitted on the Advanced / Expert tracks